-Over the next few weeks, the dialysis team will help you and your family learn what you need to know.
+Over the next few weeks, you will learn a lot of new things.
 It can feel like too much at times.
-Learning about your treatment will make it easier for you to be involved in your care.
+The dialysis team will help you and your family learn what you need to know.
+This will make it easier for you to be involved in your care.
+We suggest you keep this handbook.